learn-co-curriculum/dsc-obtaining-your-data-lab/README.md

 ## Objectives
 You will be able to:
-* Understand the ETL process and the steps it consists of
+* Perform an ETL process with multiple tables and create a single dataset
-* Understand the challenges of working with data from multiple sources

 ## Task Description